Yuying-Jin/DIGIT400static/note/staticSearch_on_Windows.md

    - Run `sudo nano /etc/environment`

-   - Add a variable `ANT_HOME` and its value as the file path to ANT
+   - Add a variable `ANT_HOME` and set its value as the file path to ANT
      - E.g. `ANT_HOME="/mnt/c/ProgramData/chocolatey/lib/ant/tools/apache-ant-1.10.12"`

    - Add  a variable `JAVA_HOME` and set its value as the file path to JAVA you recording